 10) Eli Williams

-Eli Williams provides the series with a fresh charisma during Season 3.
+Eli Williams provides the series with fresh charisma during Season 3.
 As the most underrated and underappreciated Boy Meets World character, Eli’s only flaw was his inability to remain in the series for a longer stretch.

 Of course, the decision to move on from Eli was no fault of his own.
 As Mr. Turner’s best friend, he connects with the show’s cast in ways not previously displayed by any other character.
 For example, he inspires Cory’s interest in film.